TaxoPress/TaxoPress/readme.txt

 6. You also can suggest tags from lot's of service (local, tag the net, yahoo!)

 == Arbitrary section ==
+* Version 1.6.4
+	* Fix a stupid bug with JavaScript add tags.
 * Version 1.6.3
 	* Fix a small bug with JSON class.
 * Version 1.6.2